benthebear/drafts-wordpress/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This Plugin adds a Button to the Admin-Menu that lead directly to the Post-Drafts, as well a Dashboard-Widget, that lists a configurable Amount of recent Drafts.
+This Plugin adds a Button to the Admin-Menu that lead directly to the Post Drafts, as well a Dashboard Widget, that lists a configurable Amount of recent Drafts.

 == Description ==